Volodimirich/DL-in-denoising-MCT-rock-images/README.md

 RedNET model need to be configured with YAML files, that are located in the [configs folder](https://github.com/Volodimirich/DL-in-denoising-MCT-rock-images/tree/main/configs).

-After applying configuration, `train.py` file needs to be executed.
+After applying configuration, `train.sh` file needs to be executed.
+If you want check quality of your results you can use `inference.sh` with the specified path to the model weights.
+Also you should change model type in the `inference.py` file, because the `.py` file DnCNN is set as a basic model.

 DIP model and following instructions are located in [this folder](https://github.com/Volodimirich/DL-in-denoising-MCT-rock-images/tree/main/DIP).